Steroid Facts and FAQs

 How Are Steroids Abused?

 People abuse AASs by taking as much as 100 times the normal therapeutic dose.
 This often includes taking two or more steroids concurrently, a practice called “stacking.”
 Another common practice is “cycling,” in which abusers alternate periods (six to 16 weeks duration) of high doses with periods of low doses or no drug use at all.
 “Pyramiding” is the term used for slowly escalating steroid use in which the number of drugs used at one time and or the dose and frequency of one or more steroids are increased.
 Once the peak is reached mid-cycle, the dose is gradually tapered off toward the end of the cycle.
 In addition, AAS users often abuse other drugs concurrently, many of which are associated with inherent health risks that may be compounded when taken with AASs.
+These risks show the importance of seeking treatment for steroid abuse.
 For example, clenbuterol is a steroid-like substance and popular among AAS users, although it is actually a beta-2-agonist.
 Clenbuterol causes similar side effects as amphetamines (e.g. increases heart rate, blood pressure and sweating) and is illegal in the U.S. for human consumption.
 Adulterated, potentially dangerous pills are sold on the black market.5,6

 Abused AAS Alternatives